• Home

 Security Guard Force Continuum: Level Three

 Control Holds & Restraints.
 Certain situations may arise where words alone and strong warnings do not reduce aggression in an offender.
-Sometimes security officers will need to get involved physically for self-defense or to take someone into custody.
+Sometimes security officers will need to get involved physically for self-defense, separate combatants, or to take someone into custody.
 There is a wide range of reasonable responses under the changing circumstances of a dynamic situation like a fight that requires hands-on self-defense.

-An expandable baton or PR-24 can only be used at this level as a self-defense mechanism to block blows or to temporarily restrain a suspect but not as an impact weapon.
+An expandable baton or PR-24 should only be used at this level as a self-defense mechanism to block blows or to temporarily restrain a suspect but not as an impact weapon.

 Handcuffs can be used as a restraint device if the security officer has been trained to do so.
 Not every suspect needs to be handcuffed.
 They should only be used on a person who exhibits physical aggression, poses a real threat, or where escape is a real possibility.